Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: Results and discussion

 \section{Results and discussion}

-In this section, we apply the eSTA scheme as described in the previous section to the Josephson Junction system.
-We apply the eSTA protocol to both the Hamiltonian $H_{1}$ and $H_{2}$ with $\nu = 5$ corrections (control functions $\Lambda_1$ and $\Lambda_2$) as well as applying the protocol to $H_{2}$ with $\nu = 1$ corrections (control function $\widetilde\Lambda_2$).
+In this section, we apply the eSTA scheme -- as described in the previous section -- to a BJJ.
+We apply the eSTA protocol to both the Hamiltonian $H_{1}$ and $H_{2}$ with $\nu = 5$ corrections (control functions $\Lambda_1$ and $\Lambda_2$), as well as applying the protocol to $H_{2}$ with $\nu = 1$ corrections (control function $\widetilde\Lambda_2$).